siamect/proview/README.md

 ### 3.2 Creating the environment

 Creating and handling your environment is done with the pwre-function (added by sourcing $pwre_bin/pwre_function).
-See section "Cross-compiling" below about compiling a 32-bit version of ProviewR on a 64-bit machine.
+If you want to compile a 32-bit version of ProviewR on a 64-bit machine, see section "Cross-compiling" below.

 > pwre

 shows all possibilites of the pwre build script.

-Add an environment named 'x561x86' (choose any name you like).
+Add an environment named 'x561x86_64' (choose any name you like).

-> pwre add x561x86
+> pwre add x561x86_64

 > Source root [...] ? /home/robert/x5-6-1/src  (where /home/robert/x5-6-1 is replaced with the directory where you unpacked the sources)
 Import root [] ?